RedisLabs/redislabs-docs/content/modules/modules-quickstart.md

 1. At the bottom of the page, click ![Add](/images/rs/icon_add.png#no-click "Add").
 1. Select your subscription configuration:
     1. Select a cloud provider: **Amazon AWS**, **Microsoft Azure**, **Google Cloud Platform**
-    1. Select the region that you want the subscription to use, for example: `us-central1`
+    1. Select the region that you want the subscription to use, for example: **us-central1**
-    1. In the Redis Cloud service levels, select the Redis Cloud Essentials "30MB/1 Database" level.
+    1. In the Redis Cloud service levels, select the Redis Cloud Essentials **30MB/1 Database** level.
     1. Enter a name for the subscription.
 1. Click **Create**.